Thurnauer School of Music

 Video Game Orchestra

-This performance group ensemble explores the variety of music in video games.
-From orchestral melodies to 8-bit chip tunes, jazz and more, this ensemble will engage students in the music they love and recognize from video games.
-As we learn to perform each piece, students will expand their understanding of rhythm, harmony and musical composition.
+From orchestral melodies to 8-bit chip tunes, jazz and more, students engage in the music they love and recognize from video games and expand their understanding of rhythm, harmony and composition.
+By audition.

 Why should my child study music?